akamai/EdgeAuth-Token-Python/README.rst

-acl_delimiter - Character used to delimit acl fields. escape_early - Causes strings to be url encoded before being used. escape_early_upper - Causes strings to be url encoded before being used. debug - print all arguments
+acl_delimiter - Character used to delimit acl fields. escape_early - Causes strings to be url encoded before being used. escape_early_upper - Causes strings to be url encoded before being used. verbose - print all arguments

 **AuthToken's Method**